Page Categories on Watershed ’96

 In making my chess works, I was meditating on the cycle of life and death and the place of conflict.
 The mother of queens shows the battering of a long life, but with strength and dignity; the young queen and king are seeing a different reality.
 On the boards, youth posture and fights, imagining all is black and white.
 But their illusions float on a sea of blood, and every in conflict everyone loses.

-Last, in my yin-yang works I first opened the symbol by removing the enclosing circle.
+In my yin-yang works I first opened the symbol by removing the enclosing circle.
 The divide between the yin and yang becomes yin and yang, and the enclosed pure circle of the opposite is replaced by slag and coral – products of our messy world.
 In the second, bronze piece, the pure form is populated by us in all our confusion and complexity.